Hua Guofeng: Power struggle and ousting

+Retirement and death

 After 16th Party Congress in November 2002, Hua officially lost his seat on the Central Committee of the CCP.
 It was reported that he voluntarily retired for age and health reasons, but the party did not officially confirm this.
 He was, however, invited to the 17th Party Congress in 2007 as a special delegate and he appeared at a ceremony which was held in December 2007 in order to commemorate the 115th anniversary of Mao Zedong's birth.
 Despite his retention of formal party positions, Hua distanced himself from active participation in politics.
 His main hobby was grape cultivation, and he kept up with current affairs by subscribing to a host of newspapers.

 Hua's health deteriorated in 2008, and he was hospitalized for kidney and heart complications.
-He died in Beijing on 20 August 2008.
-A cause of death was not given, and because his death occurred during the festive Beijing Olympics, it was not given much attention by state media: merely a 30-second broadcast on the national news program Xinwen Lianbo and a short paragraph on the corner of the front page of the People's Daily.

-His funeral, which was held at the Babaoshan Revolutionary Cemetery on 30 August, was attended by the all members of the Politburo Standing Committee, as well as former President Jiang Zemin and former Premier Zhu Rongji.
+Hua died in Beijing on 20 August 2008.
+A cause of death was not given, and because his death occurred during the 2008 Summer Olympics in Beijing, it was not given much attention by state media: merely a 30-second broadcast on the national news program Xinwen Lianbo and a short paragraph on the corner of the front page of the People's Daily.
+His funeral, which was held at the Babaoshan Revolutionary Cemetery on 30 August, was attended by all the members of the Politburo Standing Committee, as well as former President Jiang Zemin and former Premier Zhu Rongji.